rtrompier/azure-sentiment-analysis-docker/README.md

 ## Deployment

+This project have a Github Action pipeline to build the docker image.
+The image is hosted on Dockerhub.

-The deployment is managed by Github Action pipeline.
+The deployment is managed by another [Github Action pipeline](https://github.com/rtrompier/azure-sentiment-analysis-infra) using Terraform.
-It generate a Docker image and deploy it to Azure

 ## TODO